One of the most common resolutions is to eat healthily, but could we make this lifestyle more approachable and help people build lasting habits?

 We used sketches and mock setups to explore ways to create an attention-grabbing spatial piece.

 Bag iterations consisted of testing the size of our graphics when printed and testing our colors on brown paper.

-For the website, we mocked up key pages like the dashboard and onboarding to communicate the site's intended functionality.
+For the website, we mocked up key pages like the dashboard to communicate the site's intended purpose.
 We worked to transfer our patterns from print to a digital platform and keep a cohesive visual language.

 - Defining a problem and identifying its constraints, audience, physical context and assumptions going in

 - Discerning the differences in designing for long-term use (website) and short-term calls to action (pop-up shop, bag)

 - Designing a cohesive system with multiple touchpoints

 - Developing a visual voice that is appropriate for an intended message and subject matter

 If I were to do this project again, I would rework the website and pop-up shop to take better advantage of the affordances of those media.
 For example, the web experience could be more dynamic, where it is currently being treated like a print piece.
 I would also like to think deeper about the system of services that would support this program, such as partnerships with local vendors to fund the produce giveaways.